CBEP-SoCB/BPC_Pesticides_sum/Graphics/Pesticide_Graphics.md

 # Concentrations on an Organic Carbon Basis

-Toxicity of organic contaminants in sedimetn are often more highly correlated concentrations as a fraction of the organic carbon in the sample, rather than the mass fraction in the entire sample.
+Toxicity of organic contaminants in sediment are often more highly correlated concentrations as a fraction of the organic carbon in the sample, rather than the mass fraction in the entire sample.
 Maine BEP toxicologist, Pam Breyer, used OC-based concentrations to evaluate